|Elliott Sound Products||MOSFET Relays|

 It's also worth noting that the circuit doesn't actually have to be powered from the amp's supply rail.
 Any positive voltage source of 15V or greater is enough to allow the relay to turn on and remain on until the optoisolator turns it off again.
 It may be helpful if R2 is reduced to suit the lower voltage - about 22k is fine, but you might need to experiment a little.
 The second 'feed' resistor (R4) should be the same value.
 You may need to use 1W resistors with high power amps.

 Note, however, that there are contra-indications to this technique.
 When used as shown and in the 'off' state, there is a small charging current that is rectified by the diode D1 and the MOSFET's intrinsic internal diode.
 When the cap is used in parallel, this tends to swamp the very small but highly distorted leakage current that flows each time the diodes conduct.
-While R2 (the bias feed resistor) does reduce the noise, you will hear a low-level distorted signal across the speaker - especially if the circuit is connected as shown in Figure 8.
+While R2 (the bias feed resistor) does reduce the noise, you will hear a low-level distorted signal across the speaker.
 The capacitor (C2) tends to swamp this to a degree, but that allows even more signal to pass.

 None of the above affects the relay's ability to disconnect the speaker if DC is detected, but is something you need to be aware of.
 The distortion component of the muted signal is especially audible if you choose to use a feed voltage that's less than the full amplifier supply voltage, and you have very sensitive speakers such as horn compression drivers.
 For this reason, the MOSFET relay is not really suitable as a signal mute - this should be done at the amp's input or from the mixing desk.